kunhwiko/concepts/cloud/kubernetes/H-network-part-2.md

 ---
 ##### Container to Container Networking
 ```
-Containers in the same pod share network/IPC namespaces and have a common IP address.
-This means containers in the
+Containers in the same pod share network/IPC namespaces and have a common IP address, indicating containers in the same
-same pod can communicate with one another via localhost or IPC mechanisms.
-Container runtimes are responsible for setting
+pod can communicate via localhost or IPC mechanisms.
+Container runtimes are responsible for setting up new Linux
-up new Linux namespaces for containers and CNI is responsible for assigning an IP address to the pod.
+namespaces for containers and CNI is responsible for assigning an IP address to the pod and various network interfaces.
 ```

 ##### Pod to Pod Networking